The Auto Trader expert verdict:

 If you’re considering a mid-size executive saloon like the Audi A4 or BMW 3 Series, then perhaps give the Audi A3 Saloon a look first.
 It’s smaller, but it’s also cheaper and it delivers the quality and driving manners to compete.

 Reasons to buy:

 - Beautifully made cabin

 - Very good to drive

 - Engines are powerful and economical

-The flawless fit and finish in the A3’s cabin suggests that it’s built to exacting standards, but even so, Audi’s reliability record isn’t what it should be.
-The company is languishing near the bottom of Warranty Direct’s manufacturer standings.
+The flawless fit and finish in the Audi A3 Saloon’s cabin suggests that it’s built to exacting standards, but even so, Audi’s reliability record isn’t what it should be.
+The company is languishing near the bottom of Warranty Direct’s manufacturer standings and the same is true of the JD Power Vehicle Dependability Study.
 The three-year/60,000-mile warranty is about par for the course when compared with other prestige brands, but it’s nothing special compared with what some manufacturers are offering.

 The hatchback version of the Audi A3 scored the maximum five stars in EuroNCAP crash tests back in 2014, but standards have moved on considerably since then.
 You get six airbags and Isofix child seat mounting points in the front passenger seat and outer rear seats, but if you want some of the more modern safety system, such as automatic emergency braking, you’ll have to pay extra.
 This is a shame when most more modern cars include it as standard.